hpc/pavilion2/docs/tests/variables.rst

 ------------------

-Deferred variables are simply variables whose value is to be determined when a test runs on its allocation. - They cannot have multiple values.
+Deferred variables are simply variables whose value is to be determined when a test runs on its allocation.

+- They cannot have multiple values.
-- They **can** have complex values, as their sub-keys are defined in advance. - Only the system and scheduler variable sets can contained deferred values. - Deferred values **are not allowed** in certain config
+- They **can** have complex values, as their sub-keys are defined in advance.
+- Only the system and scheduler variable sets can contained deferred values.
+- Deferred values **are not allowed** in certain config sections:

+  - Any base values (summary, scheduler, etc.)
+  - The build section

+    - The build script and build hash are generated as soon as the test run is created, which is long before we know the values of deferred variables.

-sections: - Any base values (summary, scheduler, etc.) - The build section - The build script is built at kickoff time, and may execute before the test runs. - More importantly, the build hash is generated at kickoff time. - The scheduler section. - Everything needs to be known here **before** a test is kicked off.
+  - The scheduler section.

+    - Everything needs to be known here **before** a test is kicked off.

 Substrings
 ----------